-Climate and related global change are affecting many facets of society, the economy, and the environment.
-Across America and around the world, people are making decisions to effectively minimize (mitigate) and prepare for (adapt to) global change.
+Climate change and other drivers of global change affect many areas of society, the economy, and the environment.
+Across the country and around the world, communities and organizations are making decisions to minimize (mitigate) and prepare for (adapt to) global change.